 Most riders provide their own tents and camping gear, but you can also consider using our Sherpa service (tent, towel, chair rental, as well as tent set up and taken down) through Events Bike Ride Services.

 Most riders camp, but a motel option is available for an additional cost.
 A limited number of rooms (55) are available on a first come basis.
 Both single and double occupancy options are offered.
 Motel fees are listed under Registration Fees above and include transportation of your luggage from motel to motel each day, a welcome wine and beer reception on the first evening, and a farewell gathering on the final night.
-Registration for the motel package is done with the ride registration online or by mail.

 Night 1: Days Inn and Best Western, Oglesby